GUIDE: Fireworks Shows To Light Up The Skies From Philly To The Coast

 When: July 4, 9 p.m.

-Where: Along the Stone Harbor beachfrontMORE NEWS: Federal Unemployment Benefits Ending Early In Some States
+Where: Along the Stone Harbor beachfrontMORE NEWS: Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds